uva-responsibleai/fall-24/safety/mar-11.md

 5. Update $`x_c^{(k+1)}\gets x_c^{(k)} + tu`$ where $`t`$ is a small step size.
 6. Iterate until termination (when the increase in loss is below a particular threshold).

 This produces an attack point that maximizes the (validation) loss for an SVM and can thus force it to misclassify.
 As we shall observe in the following section, this attack performs quite effectively.
+In addition, this work provides some salient points that lend to the attack's potency.

+- The "gradient ascent" attack strategy against SVMs can be kernelized, allowing for attacks to be constructed in the input space.
+    - The attack method can be kernelized because it only depends on "the gradients of the dot products in the input space".
+    - This is a big advantage for the attacker when compared to a method which can't be kernelized; an attacker using a non-kernelizable method "has no practical means to access the feature space".
+        - The authors note that this emphasizes that "resistance against adversarial data" should be considered in the design of learning algorithms.

 ### Poison Attack on Linear Regression Models:
 #### Optimization-Based Attack: